Post-holiday and off-season shopping deals that you can still score now

 Best Post-holiday deals you can get right now

-This is the original Peloton bike, and it is currently available for $250 off.
-The bike has a compact footprint and features a resistance knob, stereo speakers and a multi-point touchscreen.
+This is the original Peloton bike, and it’s currently available for $250 off.
+The bike has a compact footprint and features a resistance knob, stereo speakers and a multipoint touchscreen.

 Sold by Amazon